jeremy-koch/MCEN3030/0_details/course-policies.md

 Students are assessed based on the work that they have submitted over the course of the semester.
 I cannot and do not take into consideration your intended graduation date, financial aid, sports eligibility, number of courses, work schedule, desire to attend grad school, or anything else.

 You should assume that there is no extra credit in this class and should not ask for extra credit opportunities.
 Please recognize that I am tasked with determining whether you have met the learning objectives of the course.
-Far too often, extra credit is not actually "extra" and instead effectively covers for missed learning.
+Far too often, extra credit is not actually "extra" and instead effectively covers for missed learning, thus leaving the student underprepared for ensuing classes.

 A slight curve may be applied to exam grades or the overall grade, but this is not guaranteed.
 This may be tied to my perception of AI misuse, namely: if I am suspicious that a large portion of the class is misusing AI (e.g., based on commit history or incredibly perfect homework submissions), I will be more reluctant to curve the exams.
 Again, please do not ask about a curve.